ttulka/ddd-example-ecommerce-microservices/README.md

 The purpose of this project is to provide a sample implementation of an e-commerce product following **Domain-Driven Design (DDD)** and **Service-Oriented Architecture (SOA)** principles.

-Programming language is Java 11 with heavy use of Spring framework, Docker and Kubernetes.
+Programming language is Java 11 with heavy use of Spring Boot, Docker and Kubernetes.

 ## Purpose of the Project